City Baking Guide

 What is the fastest way to tune recipes for Laramie altitude?

-Start with the Laramie preset, run one controlled batch, and change one major variable per test cycle.
+Start with the Laramie preset, run one controlled batch, and change one major variable per test cycle while logging texture, spread, and doneness.